What is the minimum investment?

 How do I apply for a Development Share Bond?

-Please download the application form or call our Membership Hotline on 0800 435902 for an application form to be sent to you.
+Call our Share & Bond Team on 0800 093 7553 for an application form to be sent to you.
 We will need 2 forms of identification (see appendix A attached to the application form for accepted forms of identification) along with a cheque made payable to “The Midcounties Co-operative”.
 Alternatively you can transfer funds direct from your share account by completing the section on your application form and enclosing your share pass book.

 Have we answered all of your questions?